cvra/serial-can-bridge/README.markdown

 ### Message Pack CAN Frame

-CAN frames are encoded as following:
+A CAN frame is encoded as a MessagePack array with following entries:

 Order | Type | Explanation
 ----- | ---- | -----------------------------------
-1.    | bool | extended frame flag
+1.    | bool | IDE extended frame id flag
-2.    | bool | remote transmission request flag
+2.    | bool | RTR remote transmission request flag
 3.    | uint | CAN ID (11bit or 28bit)
+4.    | uint | DLC data length code, values: 0 - 8
-4.    | bin  | CAN frame data, length: 1 - 8 bytes
+5.    | bin  | CAN frame data, length: 0 - 8 bytes

 ### Message Pack CAN ID Filter List